 Health Benefits of Chokeberries

-Skin Health and Aging: There are a variety of components in chokeberries that can improve the health and appearance of your skin.
-Oxidative stress affects skin as we age, resulting in wrinkles, age spots, and the more severe appearance of blemishes and scars.
-The antioxidants in chokeberries can prevent these age-related symptoms, and due to their astringent property, can actually tighten the skin and shave years off your appearance!
+There are a variety of components in chokeberries that can improve the health and appearance of your skin.
+Oxidative stress affects the skin as we age, resulting in wrinkles, age spots, and the more severe appearance of blemishes and scars.
+The antioxidants in chokeberries can prevent these age-related symptoms, and due to their astringent property, these berries can actually tighten the skin and shave years off your appearance!

-Diabetes Prevention and Management: The dietary fiber in chokeberries has also been linked to increase insulin regulation, which helps keep blood sugar levels normal and prevents the spikes and drops that can be so dangerous to those suffering from diabetes.
+The dietary fiber in chokeberries has also been linked to increased insulin regulation, which helps keep blood sugar levels normal and prevents the spikes and drops that can be so dangerous to those suffering from diabetes, as per a study published in the journal Folia Medica.
 These berries can also help prevent the disease, in addition to managing it.

-A Final Word of Warning: Chokeberries are not known as a commonly allergenic food and limited side effects have been reported.
+Word of Caution: Chokeberries are not known as a commonly allergenic food and limited side effects have been reported.
 However, due to the potent combination of chemical compounds, your body may react differently than others, so monitor your body’s reactions when first adding chokeberries to your diet.